valerie035/data-analytics-winter-2025/module_1/assignment_1.md

 - Which resource you found most effective for this task and why.
 - How this exercise influenced your approach to learning new data skills in the future.

+In summary, I found both Google and ChatGPT helpful.
+Google is helpful with more complex tasks because I can watch videos or look at examples on the Microsoft support website.
+I find ChatGPT helpful when I want to practice skills with which I am familiar because ChatGPT gives me datasets that I can copy and paste into Excel.
+I also can practice the skills that I learn with new data.
+This exercise has opened my eyes about how I can use ChatGPT in this class and in the future.
+I am excited to use ChatGPT, as a tutor, to help me as I begin this journey in data analysis.
 ---

 ## **Submission Requirements:**